brittonlaroche/realm/inventoryDemo/README.md

 We will now import the realm sync project.

 ## Set up the mobile development environment
 The next step is to download Android Studio 4.0 (minimum required version is 4.0) [here](https://developer.android.com/studio).
-Once you have installed Android Studio you will
+Once you have installed Android Studio you will need to downlaod and install the mobile application from this github: https://github.com/nathan-contino-mongo/inventory-system

 ## Import the "Back Office" application